 The Corvette occupies a unique spot in automobile history.
-It is a true sports car from an American manufacturer that has been in continuous production for 60 years.
+It is a true sports car from an American manufacturer that has been in continuous production for more than 65 years.
 Other sports car makers have been in business as long or longer-Jaguar, Ferrari, Aston Martin, Porsche-but these have evolved from one model to the next, changing descriptions and designations.
-Corvette has only made minor variations on its basic theme-two seats, front engine, rear drive.
-It hasn't gone from V-12 engines in front to V-8s in the middle.
-It hasn't gone from two front seats to four seats and back, or from an air-cooled flat four to a flat six, to a water-cooled four or V-8 in front, to a V-10 in the middle.
+Although General Motors made headlines in 2019 with a switch to the mid-engine format for the new eighth-generation Stingray, it hasn't strayed much further from its formula.
+It hasn't gone from V-8 to V-12 and back.
+It hasn't gone from two front seats to four seats, or from an air-cooled flat four or a flat six to a water-cooled four.